Close×

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-River trip
+River cruise

-Roulez Self-guided
+Self-guided Tour

-Package including
+Package includes

 4 breakfasts;

-• transfer between Quebec City and Montreal;
+• the transfer between Quebec City and Montreal;

-• GPX data, maps and daily itineraries in electronic format;
+• GPX data, maps, and daily itineraries in electronic format;

 • taxes;

-Package including
+Package includes

 4 breakfasts;

-• transfer between Quebec City and Montreal;
+• the transfer between Quebec City and Montreal;

-• GPX data, maps and daily itineraries in electronic format;
+• GPX data, maps, and daily itineraries in electronic format;

 • taxes;